What Are Its Features?

 How It Grows

-You start with individual spreading plants that slowly extend across the ground and forms a dense, thick, and tangled cover for the soil.
+You start with individual spreading plants that slowly extend across the ground and form a dense, thick, and tangled cover for the soil.
 It will create a blanket-like, attractive dark green and shiny covering.
-It is a desirable alternative to the turf in areas where turf does not grow successfully.
+It is a desirable alternative to turf in areas where turf does not grow successfully.
 Note in the photo below how it adds interest under trees.

 This is a highly adaptable plant.
 When you need to cover large areas, it is helpful to have something so cooperative!